-It takes large numbers of extremely well-trained and dedicated sociologists to perform excellently in even one sociology program.
-It takes many times that number to explicate carefully the important social phenomena in any one delimited area.
+It takes large numbers of extremely well-trained and dedicated sociologists to perform the academic tasks excellently in even one theoretical area of sociology.
+It takes many times that number to explicate carefully the important social phenomena in all.
 The explicative task of rural sociology is as broad as that of the rest of sociology.
-Done right, it must focus upon more people and a greater variety of sociocultural systems than is true of the rest of sociology.
+Done right, it must focus upon more people and perhaps a greater variety of sociocultural systems.
+The task is large and the resources to do it are small.

-Yet a few brilliant sociologists in the right spot might do wonders for rural sociology.
+Yet a few outstanding sociologists in the right spot might do wonders for rural sociology.
 The rural sociology system is well institutionalized.
 It is not going to collapse suddenly.
 Moreover, rural sociologists (like other people) use each other as models.
-I am convinced that if just one absolutely outstanding rural sociology faculty could be brought together for a decade or more it could induce multiplier effects through its own work and its influence on others.
-That is, if its members could be freed from other obligations to conduct research, to write, and to teach a well-selected set of graduate students, its example could serve as a guide for the others.
-Its new Ph.D.s could fill positions in the other programs, thus strengthening them.
+Perhaps if even one absolutely outstanding rural sociology faculty could be brought together for a decade or more it could induce multiplier affects through its own work and its influence on others.
+That is, if its members were carefully selected and if they were to be free from competing obligations so that they could conduct research, write, and teach a well-selected set of graduate students, its example could serve as a guide for the others. its new Ph.D.s could fill positions in the other programs, thus strengthening them.
 Also, those trained elsewhere would tend to emulate the work of a creative group.
-Conceivably, by the year 2000 we could have enough well-selected and well-trained personnel so that the promise of rural sociology might be fulfilled--enough to describe and clarify the human social problems unique to the various types of the vast rural population of the world and enough scientific brainpower to transform the experiences of those sectors of human experience into new contributions to sociological theory and research technology.
+Conceivably, in a generation or so we could have enough well-selected and well-trained personnel so that much of the bright promise of rural sociology might be fulfilled--enough to describe and clarify the human social problems unique to the various types of the vast rural population of the world and enough scientific brainpower to transform the life experiences of rural peoples into new contributions to sociological theory and research technology.

-Without at least one such exemplary center of rural sociology, I do not believe that the promise can be fulfilled.
-Unfortunately, I am pessimistic about its possibilities.
+I do not unliave that the promise can be fulfilled.
+Unfortunately, I am not optimistic about its possibilities.
 To accomplish this, it would be necessary for at least one big rural sociology program to dedicate itself wholly to sociological explication.
 Interdisciplinary work would divert it.
-Weak sociology would doom it to failure.
-Faculty commitment to short-term application of sociological (or other) knowledge would divert it: Only brilliant, dedicated, single-minded concentration on sociological explication, firmly based upon research, could accomplish-it-
+Meak sociology would doom it to failure.
+Faculty commitment to short-term application of sociological (or other) knowledge would divert it.
+Only brilliant, dedicated, single-minded concentration on sociological explication, firmly based upon research, could suffice.

 Unfortunately, such a concentration is probably not possible.

-The research capability of all present rural sociology programs is debilitated by the action emphasis of the departments; as we have seen, this is ordained by the budgetary requirement to do "extension" work.
+The research capability of all present rural sociology programs is debilitated by the action emphasis of the departments, as we have seen, this is ordained by the budgetary requirement to do "extension" work.
 In addition, the most capable sociologists are not usually attracted to extension.
-This means that the research-action split within the departments is aggravated by a competency split.
+This means that the research-action split within the departments is augravated by a competency split.
 The result is that it will be quite difficult to form the kind of hard, active, and intellectually productive group that would be required to galvanize other programs of rural sociology.